-The remaining three modes of services do not involve sampling.
-These modes use a 100% count of actual Passenger Miles and compilations of actual Revenue Miles, which is in accordance with the 2019 NTD Policy Manual.
+The remaining three modes of services (DRPT, DRTX, and VPPT) do not involve the use of APC software, nor sampling to estimate PMT.
+These modes use a 100% count of actual Passenger Miles and compilations of actual Revenue Miles, which are in accordance with the 2022 NTD Policy Manual.
 No exceptions were noted as a result of this procedure.

 - i.
 Discuss with transit agency staff (the auditor may wish to list the titles of the persons interviewed) the transit agency's eligibility to conduct statistical sampling for PMT data every third year.
 Determine whether the transit agency meets NTD criteria that allow transit agencies to conduct statistical samples for accumulating PMT data every third year rather than annually.
-Specifically: - According to the 2010 Census, the public transit agency serves an UZA with a population less than 500,000. - The public transit agency directly operates fewer than 100 revenue vehicles in all modes in annual maximum revenue service (VOMS) (in any size UZA). - Service purchased from a seller is included in the transit agency's NTD report. - For transit agencies that meet one of the above criteria, review the NTD documentation for the most recent mandatory sampling year (2017) and determine that statistical sampling was conducted and meets the 95 percent confidence and ± 10 percent precision requirements.
-Determine how the transit agency estimated annual PMT for the current report year.
+Specifically: - The public transit agency serves an UZA with a population less than 500,000 according to the most recent census. - The public transit agency directly operates fewer than 100 revenue VOMS (in any size UZA). - Service purchased from a seller is included in the transit agency's NTD report. - For transit agencies that meet one of the above criteria, review the NTD documentation for the most recent mandatory sampling year (2017) and determine that statistical sampling was conducted and meets the 95 percent confidence and ± 10 percent precision requirements. - Determine how the transit agency estimated annual PMT for the current report year.